 Mainstage programming exploring how robotics, automation, and decarbonization technologies are transforming manufacturing, logistics, and supply chains from cost centers into strategic growth engines.

 A curated exhibition of 50–100 startups from the U.S., Japan, Europe, and beyond — in fields such as robotics, advanced materials, manufacturing automation, and energy.
-Participating ecosystem partners include SOSV (HAX & IndieBio), Newlab, and New York Robotics.
+Participating ecosystem partners include New York Robotics (NY Metro), The Engine (Boston Metro), Robotics Factory (Pittsburgh) and Carnegie Mellon University (Swartz Center for Entrepreneurship).

 Why Brooklyn Navy Yard?